Boise State University: Computer Science Department

 The computer science department moved away from the main campus to a new building in downtown Boise.
 The CS department occupies 53,549 gross square feet, the full second and third floors of the building.
 The university's CS program is now located in the same building as Clearwater Analytics and within short walking distance of about 20 more of Boise's top technology companies.

 Micron Center for Materials Research

 The Micron Center for Materials Research was established with a $25 million gift from Micron Technology, which is headquartered in Boise.
-Scheduled for completion in 2020, the building was designed by Hummel Architects and Anderson Mason Dale Architects, with Hoffman Construction as lead contractor.
-The building is designed with one research wing, planned to house sensitive equipment, and state of the art research laboratories and a second wing, to hold classrooms, and office space.
+Completed in 2020, the building was designed by Hummel Architects and Anderson Mason Dale Architects, with Hoffman Construction as lead contractor.
+The building is designed with one research wing, home to sensitive equipment, and state of the art research laboratories, and a second wing, to hold classrooms, and office space.
 This latest donation by Micron marks a total of $40 million invested in materials science and engineering programs and associated research at BSU, resulting in a full complement of degrees in materials science and engineering including bachelor's, master's and doctoral programs.

+In 2025, researchers from Boise State's Nagarajan Lab received a five-year federal biochemistry grant — the first of its kind awarded in Idaho — to advance molecular research and interdisciplinary science education.